google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 1. Click the `Contact` link to go to the contact page.
    The same changes are present.

-Why did some of the elements change, but not others?
-This is because of a CSS property called **cascading**.
-One of the properties of cascading is that if you have multiple rulesets for an element, the browser will choose to display the ruleset with the most **specific** selector.
-For example, the Bootstrap style sheet has a ruleset for `a` elements, but the stylesheet you made has a ruleset for `li a` elements.
-Since "all list items containing a link" is more specific than "all links", the browser uses the ruleset from your external stylesheet.

-However, if there are two rulesets with the same specificity, the browser applies that last ruleset assigned to the element.
-Both your stylesheet and the Bootstrap stylesheet have rulesets for `h1` elements, but because you added Bootstrap's stylesheet last, the browser applied the Bootstrap ruleset.

-This concept is a bit complicated, but DevTools provides a way to visualize **cascading**:

-1. Press <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd> to open DevTools.
-1. In the **Styles Pane**, click **Computed** to go to the **Computed Values Pane**.
-   This pane allows you to see which rulesets have been applied by the browser.
-1. Right-click on **Contact** and select **Inspect**.
-   Now you are looking at the CSS values for the contact link element.
-1. Expand the **font-family** menu with the gray arrow.
-   In the menu you see that two items are crossed out.
-   These are the default fonts for Bootstrap that your stylesheet overwrote.
-1. Click on the link that says **_reboot.scss:58**.
-This will take you to the place in the
-   Bootstrap stylesheet where the font declaration was made.
-   `body` is a less specific selector than `li a`, so the ruleset associated with `li a` is applied.
-1. Click on the **Elements** tab to go back to the **Elements Panel**.

-If you're using multiple stylesheets and a style isn't showing up, you can use the **Computed Values Pane** to see if something wrote over the style.

-### Use Bootstrap CSS {: #bootstrap }

 In the last section, you added Bootstrap to your web pages, which changed the fonts of some of the elements on your site.
 CSS frameworks can help you make major changes to your page with very little code.